alias-bitsignal/portal/README.md

 # Bismuth Portal
-This is a basic Portal overview for the [Bismuth.live](https://bismuth.live) website connecting the portal and the hypernode network information.
+This is a basic portal overview for the [Bismuth.live](https://bismuth.live) website connecting the portal and the hypernode network information.
+The portal maintains the navbar of the hypernode subdomain for an easy access to all data.

 Screenshot of the portal.